climate-nlp/reportparse/README.md

 ### Citation

+Please cite the following paper if you use our tool in your work.

 ```bibtex
 @inproceedings{morio-etal-2024-reportparse,
   title     = {{R}eport{P}arse: A Unified NLP Tool for Extracting Document Structure and Semantics of Corporate Sustainability Reporting},